 - Bratty Half-Pint: Non-anthro example, being a rambunctious kitten.

-- Breakout Character: A bit player in Pinocchio.
+- Breakout Character: A bit player in Pinocchio, and even less important in the original tale where he didn't even have a name.
 Figaro appeared as lead character in at least three Classic Disney Shorts.

 - Canon Immigrant: From previous Disney Animated Canon feature film Pinocchio.

 - Cats Are Mean: He sure looked that way in Figaro and Frankie, but to be fair, Frankie's singing irritated Figaro.
 But in the end, he saves Frankie.